wp-plugins/simple-real-estate-pack-4/readme.txt

 **Version 1.2.3**

 - Bug Fix: reworked yelp logic to fix "no businesses" issue, that was appearing for all categories even if only one was empty.
+- Bug Fix: Thickbox incompatibility with new jQuery 1.6.x.
+Needed additional function to kill propagation of uload event.

 **Version 1.2.2**